Eales96/flu-long-term-agent/README.md

 ## Software requirements
 ### OS Requirements
 The code does not rely on any specific operating system and only requires that R and Python be installed (see versions and dependencies below).
+The code has been tested on the following systems:
++ Windows 10 21H2
++ Linux: Ubuntu 20.04
 ### Python Dependencies
 The Python code was implemented using `Python 3.11`.